Eluinhost/TeamspeakAuth/docs/CONFIGURATION.md

 Configuration
 =============

-You can create/edit your config.yml file by running the command:

-`grunt configure`
+Whenever you run `composer update` or `composer install` the old configuration file will be updated if there are any missing nodes. (or will create it if no file found)

-You can also open the config.yml file and edit it directly:
+You can open the config.yml file and edit it directly:

     parameters:
       minutesToLast: 15             # Number of minutes codes are valid for